chipsalliance/rocket-chip/groundtest/README.md

 The [tracegen+check.sh](https://github.com/ucb-bar/groundtest/blob/master/scripts/tracegen%2Bcheck.sh) script provides an automated way to run a number of randomized tests.
 The number of tests, initial seed, and other parameters can be set via environment variables or the command line, see the script for more details.

+Before running the script, first ensure that:

+- the file `rocket-chip/riscv-tools/riscv-tests/build/isa/rv64ui-p-simple`
+  exists (this is produced by the `build.sh` script in the `rocket-chip/riscv-tools` directory);
+- `rocket-chip/groundtest/scripts` in your `PATH`;
-The examples that follow assume that the `groundtest/scripts` directory is in your `PATH` and that `rocket-chip/emulator` is your current working directory.
+- `rocket-chip/emulator` is your current working directory.

+Now the script can be run as follows.

 ```
 > make CONFIG=TraceGenConfig